-An event is composed of the following information:
+An event is composed of the following components:

 The event type and event source that are associated with the received event can be in lower case because the Mobile SDK compares the type and the source as case insensitive values.
-When you check the event type and event source of the event, we recommend that you use the ignore case string comparison.
+When you check the event type and event source of the event, you should use the ignore case string comparison.

 Events are closely tied to shared states, which also have versions.
 This is why events can be passed when requesting a shared state.
 This process ensures that the state that is retrieved matches the event that is associated with this state.
 This also means that events can be associated with each other, and as a result, these events share the same versioning information.

 The event hub is the core data structure to which the SDK extensions and other components are tied, and it maintains the following data:

 A list of registered extensions and internal modules